ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

         with additional factors to meet this requirement.
 If the requirement cannot be met, then the Authorization Server MUST treat that outcome as a failed authentication attempt.
-    -   A client must not specify an `acr` claim and `acrvalues` in the same authentication request.
     -   Allowed acr values are described in the [LoA](#levels-of-assurance-loas) section of this document.
 -   auth_time